 Condition: Good.
 Good condition ex-library book with usual library markings and stickers.
 Seller Inventory # 00099143398

 Hardcover.
-Condition: Very Good.
+Condition: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0786860049I4N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0786860049I3N00

 Seller: ThriftBooks-Dallas, Dallas, TX, U.S.A.